 - The average time to complete the tour of the salt mines and museum is 3 hours (we only did the salt mines.)

 - You are asked to pay a fee for a photography permit, even if just using a mobile phone.
-This however was not policed and we were confused if it was mandatory (although it states on the museum website there was no manning of this)
+This however was not policed, and we were confused if it was mandatory (although it states on the museum website there was no manning of this)

-- Baring in mind you are underground so temperatures range between 14° and 16° C so wear suitable clothing.
+- Bearing in mind you are underground so temperatures range between 14° and 16° C so wear suitable clothing.
 This includes comfortable shoes for the 800 steps down!

 - Don’t panic however, you do not need to climb the 800 steps back up.
 There is a lift which I was incredibly nervous of.
 In all honesty, it was over in a matter of a minute or two and I’m definitely glad I sucked up my fear and got in it, otherwise I’d probably still be stranded down there!